 Storage vessels were sealed with clay, and stamped with marks of ownership, and cylinder seals were rolled into clay tablets to designate the quantities of sheep or grain to be exchanged.
 This earliest form of writing is known now as cuneiform, and while the earliest writings recorded transactions, it was quickly adapted to the recording of ideas.
-Luckily for historians, cuneiform was finally deciphered successfully by the French scholar Eugène Burnouf in 1836 — opening the nearly two million discovered cuneiform tablets to translation.
-Only a fraction of these writings have been translated, but already we've found stories, prayers, poetry and songs of the Mesopotamian world.
+Luckily for historians, cuneiform was finally deciphered successfully by the French scholar Eugène Burnouf in 1836, opening the nearly two million discovered cuneiform tablets to translation.
+Only a fraction of these writings are translated, but already we've found stories, prayers, poetry and songs of the Mesopotamian world.

 But in this violent, messy time some extraordinary things happened.
-In 2140 B.C., Gudea of Lagash, a Sumerian king, realized he could control his domain more effectively with words than with the sword.
-Gudea understood that stable power grows from order, so he funded massive public works — temples to the popular local gods Ningirsu, Nanshe, Ningishzida and Geshtinanna.
+In 2140 BCE, Gudea of Lagash, a Sumerian king, realized he could control his domain more effectively with words than with the sword.
+Gudea understood that stable power grows from order, so he funded massive public works: temples to the popular local gods Ningirsu, Nanshe, Ningishzida and Geshtinanna.
 These imposing structures emphasized the values of peace and religion, and reinforced the Gudea’s authority.
 Finally, and most brilliantly, Gudea commissioned small, moveable statues of himself to be delivered to cities across his kingdom, making his face a fixture throughout Mesopotamia and becoming the first superstar, the first celebrity.